 Synthetic Orange Sapphire

-Other Synthetics: Synthetic Aquamarine is seldom encountered as a gemstone, but it is colored by iron (Fe2+) just as is natural Aquamarine.
+Synthetic Aquamarine and Synthetic Opal: Synthetic Aquamarine is seldom encountered as a gemstone, but it is colored by iron (Fe2+) just as is natural Aquamarine.
 Because the range of magnetic response is similar, a magnetic wand cannot be used to separate the two.
-A magnetic wand also cannot separate natural precious Opal from synthetic precious Opal, as all are typically diamagnetic.
+A magnetic wand also cannot separate natural precious Opal from synthetic precious Opal, as both are diamagnetic.

 Unfortunately, magnetic testing cannot distinguish between untreated natural Turquoise and dyed natural Turquoise or re-constituted natural Turquoise.
 All show magnetic attraction due to copper salts.

 Synthetic Ruby is colored by chromium.
-The concentrations of chromium in these synthetics are often high enough (up to 2% chromium oxide Cr2O3) to cause some magnetic attraction when floated, which can be mistaken for the magnetic responses of natural Ruby.
-The natural gems show magnetic attraction primarily due to iron impurities (up to 2% iron oxide Fe2O3) rather than to chromium, as the amount of chromium in natural Ruby is usually lower than in synthetic Ruby.
+The concentrations of chromium in these synthetics are often high (up to 2% chromium oxide Cr2O3), enough to cause some magnetic attraction when floated.
+These magnetic responses could be mistaken for the magnetic responses of natural Ruby.
+Natural Ruby gems show magnetic attraction primarily due to iron impurities (up to 2% iron oxide Fe2O3) rather than to chromium, as the amount of chromium in natural Ruby is usually lower than in synthetic Ruby.
 Rather than magnetic testing, fluorescence is often a better way to distinguish synthetic Rubies, as these tend to fluoresce more brightly under UV light than natural Rubies.
-The iron content found in natural Rubies can have a quenching effect on the fluorescence.
-For more information about Ruby, see the bottom of the page titled Sapphire and Ruby.
+The iron content found in natural Rubies can quench the fluorescence.
+For more information about Ruby, see page 2 of the section titled Sapphire and Ruby.

 Natural and Synthetic Ruby

-Fortunately, the other four common lab gems- Glass gems, synthetic Sapphire, synthetic Spinel and synthetic Quartz- are mostly inert and easily separated from their natural counterparts.
+Fortunately, the other four common lab gems- Glass gems, synthetic Sapphire, synthetic Spinel and synthetic Quartz- are mostly inert and can often be separated from their natural counterparts.
 Just as the absence of inclusions can be an indication that a gem is not natural, the absence of magnetic attraction in a colored stone can point toward a synthetic or imitation gem made from one of these 4 man-made materials.
-Again, this is largely because natural gems frequently contain significant iron impurities, while the most common lab gems don't contain enough iron or other paramagnetic metals to create magnetic attraction.
+Again, this is largely because natural gems frequently contain significant iron impurities, while many of the most common lab gems don't contain enough iron or other paramagnetic metals to create magnetic attraction.

-Transition metal dopants are used in very low concentrations to color these lab gems, and these dopants usually cannot be detected with a magnet, although their presence can be detected with a spectrometer.
-Nearly all Glass gems and synthetic blue Spinels are magnetically inert, as well as all synthetic Sapphires and all synthetic Quartz tested by this researcher.
+Transition metal dopants are used in very low concentrations to color these lab gems, and the dopants usually cannot be detected with a magnet, although their presence can be detected with a spectrometer.
+Most Glass gems and nearly all synthetic blue Spinels are magnetically inert, as well as all synthetic Sapphires and all synthetic Quartz that we have tested.

-Synthetic Quartz is manufactured in every color and is used to imitate many different types of gems other than Quartz.
+Synthetic Quartz: Synthetic Quartz is manufactured in every color and is used to imitate many different types of gems other than Quartz.
 The 3 synthetic Quartz examples shown below are all inert (diamagnetic).
-The grass-green gem on the left can easily be separated from it's color analog Peridot (drag response).
+The yellowish-green gem on the left can easily be separated from it's color analog Peridot (drag response).
 The center pale blue gem can be separated from Aquamarine (weakly to moderately magnetic).
 And the dark green gem on the right can be separated from green Verdelite Tourmaline (drag response).
 None of these colors are found in natural Quartz.
 Unfortunately, a magnetic wand cannot separate synthetic Quartz that mimics natural colors such as Amethyst purple or Citrine yellow from natural Amethyst or Citrine.

 Inert, Colored by Copper